MARBLER: An Open Platform for Standardized Evaluation of Multi-Robot Reinforcement Learning Algorithms: The MARBLER Platform

 \subsubsection{Existing Scenarios}

 To facilitate immediate testing and evaluation using MARBLER, we introduce five scenarios inspired by diverse MRRL problems.
 These scenarios are designed to offer researchers a starting point for experimentation and can be easily customized by modifying the scenario's associated configuration file.
 Parameters such as the number of robots, communication methods, scenario difficulty, and more, can be adjusted as needed.
-A complete overview of these scenarios is available in the supplementary material\footnote{Supplementary material can be found \href{https://shubhlohiya.github.io/MARBLER/assets/supplementary.pdf}{here}}. but we include brief descriptions here:
+Complete descriptions of these scenarios are available in the supplementary material\footnote{Supplementary material can be found \href{https://shubhlohiya.github.io/MARBLER/assets/supplementary.pdf}{here}} but we include brief descriptions here:

 \textbf{Simple Navigation (Fig. \ref{fig:Simple}):} Robots navigate towards a known destination point.
 This scenario is an easy starting point for algorithms to learn in.

 \textbf{Predator Capture Prey (PCP) (Fig. \ref{fig:PCP}):} Sensing robots and capture robots must work together to capture the prey.
 Sensing robots know the location of prey within their sensing radius and must communicate this to the blind capture robots.
 Inspired by the Predator Capture Prey scenario in~\cite{hetnet}.